ruslandoga/plausible-self-hosted/README.md

 SECRET_KEY_BASE=replace-me
 ```

-Let's replace these required ENV vars with out own values.
+Let's do as it asks and replace these required environment variables with our own values.

-First we'll generate the `SECRET_KEY_BASE` using `openssl`
+First we generate the `SECRET_KEY_BASE` using `openssl`

 <sub><kbd>console</kbd></sub>
 ```console